All the tests that you issue will be visible in the Results section, at the bottom of Live number testing.

 Please feel free to click on the value in this column to see more information:

-Phone/SMSC In this column you can see the test number allocated to your test request and, in case the test was received by our test number, the SMSC that delivered the message.
+SMSC: In case the test was received by our test number, in this column you will see the SMSC that delivered the message.
 Please note that the SMSC information is provided by the mobile network operator and in case the MNO did not provide this information when delivering the message, we cannot retrieve the SMSC info and therefore it will not be displayed.

 The SMSC value will be: